jwshii/etna/README.md

 #### Section 5.1: Comparison of Fuzzers, Derived Generators, and Handwritten Generators.

-Estimated time for scaled-down experiment: 3 +
+Estimated time for scaled-down experiment: around 8 hours.

 -   Analogously to in 4.1, we short-circuit the 10 trials as soon as a timeout is encountered.
 This will not have an effect on the bulk of the data for